Nripen Chakraborty: In Tripura

 Nripen Chakraborty was elected to the Tripura Territorial Council in 1957, and became the leader of the opposition in 1962.
-After Tripura’s attainment of full statehood, he became the member of the state Vidhan Sabha in 1972.
+After Tripura's attainment of full statehood, he became the member of the state Vidhan Sabha in 1972.
 In 1977, he was a minister in two successive short-lived coalition governments, first between the Left parties and the Congress for Democracy (CFD) and then between the Left and the Janata Party.
 When the Left Front won the elections on 31 December 1977, to the Vidhan Sabha of Tripura state, he became the chief minister and continued in office till 1988.
 After the defeat of the Left Front in 1988 elections, he became the leader of the opposition in Tripura Vidhan Sabha from 1988 to 1993.
 In 1993 elections, the Left Front again came back to the power in Tripura and he became the chairman of the State Planning Board.
-In 1995 he was expelled from the CPI(M), but he remained a member of the Vidhan Sabha tiil 1998.
+In 1995 he was expelled from the CPI(M), but he remained a member of the Vidhan Sabha till 1998.